feurig/Cohen/README.md

 void GetSysex ([interface])

-void SendSysex (uint8_t *messege, [interface]
+void SendSysex (uint8_t *messege, [interface])

 The remaining details should be as hidden and interchangable as possible.

 A minimal sysex handler called by either the maintaince tasks or by GetMidiEvent should handle at a minimum the universal sysex id request and response and a (mma) vender specific sysex to jump to a bootloader.
+This should be expanded to identify the capabilities, architecture, and code loader method, and perhaps a subset of common midi settings (channel,mode etc.)
-This handler also bufferes sysex's that are not ours or that it does not handle itself.
+This handler should also buffer sysex's that are not directed at the target or that the handler does not deal with.